7 Cold-Weather Paddling Products

 The NRS Men's Radiant 4/3 Wetsuit, with its blend of 4 mm and 3 mm neoprene, gives you maximum warmth without limiting mobility.
 Or check out all wetsuits, including men's and women's, in the gear guide!

 For those of us who are predisposed to icy fingers, a durable pair of neoprene paddling gloves is a must.
 These articulated neoprene gloves have pre-bent fingers to help maintain grip on your paddle.
-They keep hands warm and the neoprene will reduce the chance of getting blisters...
-Check out everything from partial finger gloves to full on paddling mittens in the gear guide.
+They keep hands warm and the neoprene will reduce the chance of getting blisters.
+Check out all kayaking gloves in the Gear Guide to explore all options.

 Staying safe is equally as important as staying warm in colder weather.
 Regardless of the season, having a paddle float can be crucial for self-rescue.
 Click here to view several options for paddle floats.